Connect with us!

 Florida as a No-fault State

-Florida is a no-fault state for car accidents and is designed to reduce personal injury lawsuits.
+Florida is a no-fault state for auto accidents and is designed to reduce personal injury lawsuits.
 It makes no difference under no-fault which party was responsible for the crash.
 All motorists must carry Personal Injury Protection (PIP) coverage which pays their medical bills and a certain percentage of lost income.

 However, no-fault does not apply when a car accident victim suffers severe injuries, and their medical bills exceed their PIP coverage.
 Under these circumstances, the victim may file a lawsuit against the at-fault driver.
 The following types of injuries qualify as severe: